cweiske/ouya-store-api/api/devs.ouya.tv/api-v1-apps-xxx.rst

   ``/api/v1/apps/xxx``

   ``xxx``
-    package name of an app
+    Package name of an app

+    Also UUID of a package release.

   Example: ``/api/v1/apps/com.toa.tetrisFusionOuya``
 Headers